 SSL connections overview

 SSL (Secure Sockets Layer) is a protocol that provides secure communications on the Internet for such things as web browsing, e-mail, instant messaging, and other data transfers.
-Google forces HTTPS (Hypertext Transfer Protocol Secure) when your users access most services in Google Apps.
+Google forces HTTPS (Hypertext Transfer Protocol Secure) when your users access most services in G Suite.
 SSL is available for Email, Chat, Calendar, Google Groups for Business, Drive, and Sites.